NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 : An entity that extracts information from the catalog zone (such as a DNS server that configures itself according to the catalog zone's contents).

-This document makes use of terminology that is specific to the DNS, such as SOA, NS, RDATA and PTR.
+This document makes use of terminology that is specific to the DNS, such as for transfer mechanisms (AXFR, IXFR), for record types (SOA, NS, PTR), and other technical terms (such as RDATA).
 Since these terms have specific meanings in the DNS they are not expanded at first use in this document.
 For definitions of those and other terms, see [@!RFC8499].

 # Description {#description}

 A catalog zone is a DNS zone whose contents are specially crafted.
-Its records primarily constitute a list of PTR records referencing other DNS zones (so-called "member zones").
+Its resource records (RR) primarily constitute a list of PTR records referencing other DNS zones (so-called "member zones").
 The catalog zone may contain other records indicating additional metadata (so-called "properties") associated with these member zones.

 Catalog consumers MUST ignore any RR in the catalog zone which is meaningless to or otherwise not supported by the implementation.